 “I’m excited to harness my passion for sustainability, inclusion, accessibility and community resiliency to support and empower Coraggio Group’s destination clients,” said Leary.
 “Together, we can impact positive change within their destinations.”

-Prior to joining Coraggio Group, Leary served as Director of Sustainable Tourism and Partnerships at the Leave No Trace organization for more than nine years, establishing the destination stewardship practice as the most well-known responsible visitor education organization in the United States.
+Prior to joining Coraggio Group, Leary served as Director of Sustainable Tourism and Partnerships at the Leave No Trace organization, establishing the destination stewardship practice as the most well-known responsible visitor education organization in the United States.

 In addition to working with a vibrant portfolio of international, state, county and city DMOs, Leary has developed meaningful and equitable relationships with Indigenous-led organizations, including the American Indian Alaska Native Tourism Association, and many Tribal Nations across the lower 48 United States.
-He has been a keynote speaker and facilitator at travel and tourism industry conferences across the United States and abroad.
+He is a keynote speaker and facilitator at travel and tourism industry conferences across the United States and abroad.
 Leary collaborates on industry-level change as an appointed U.S. Travel and Tourism Advisory Board member under the U.S. Department of Commerce.
-He is also actively involved with the Colorado Tourism Leadership Journey, California Travel Association’s Sustainability and Stewardship Committee and American Camp Association’s Indigenous Peoples Task Force.
+He is also actively involved with the Colorado Tourism Leadership Journey, California Travel Association’s Sustainability & Stewardship Committee and the American Camp Association’s Indigenous Peoples Task Force.

+Andrew’s perspectives on the power of travel and tourism are uniquely driven by his career as an expedition guide for Polar Explorers, where for the last 11 years has led multi-week ski expeditions in the Arctic with the objective of reaching the North Pole.

 Leary holds an M.S. in Tourism, Parks and Recreation from the University of Utah and a B.S. in Journalism from the University of Oregon.